Code4Community/Code4Community.github.io/tutorials/js-tutorial.md

 An HTTP Request is a way to get data from a server.
 Essentially, a server provides a url where you can either get data from or give data to.
 In order to get the data we want and for the server to know who we are, we need to pass some information along with our request.
 There are many types of HTTP requests, but we will be dealing with GET requests for the purposes of this tutorial.
 If you would like to learn more about the basics of HTTP, you can check out this (article)[https://www.tutorialspoint.com/http/http_requests.htm].

 The API we will be calling today is this (FCC Weather API)[https://fcc-weather-api.glitch.me/].
-In order to make a request to the 7Weather API, we need to provide our latitude, longitude, as well as a few other boring things.
+In order to make a request to the FCC Weather API, we need to provide our latitude and longitude.

-Making an GET request in JS looks something like this:
+Though there are several ways to make HTTP requests in JS, we will be using the most modern and simple method.
+Just understand that you may see other methods in the wild!
+Other options can be specified with the fetch() function.
+These options can be viewed (here)[https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch].
+When no options are given, the default is a GET request.
+A GET request is simply requesting data from a server.

 ```
-var xhttp = new XMLHttpRequest();
-xhttp.onreadystatechange = function() {
-    if (this.readyState == 4 && this.status == 200) {
-        // This is where our code goes if our HTTP Request was successful
-    }
-};
-xhttp.open("GET", "myUrl", true);
-xhttp.send();
+fetch(url)
+    .then(response => response.json())
+    .then(response => {
+        // Process the response
+    });
 ```
 A lot of the code above may appear scary or confusing, but you can ignore a good part of it.
 You will begin to understand more of it as you Google answers to your questions while working on projects!

 Now, we need to set this up to send our weather API calls.
 It will probably be most efficient to write a function that takes our campus objects and makes the API call.
 What do you think this will look like?

-Thought there may be a few solutions here, this is what I came up with.
+Though there may be a few solutions here, this is what I came up with.
 The data returned from the GET request is a JS object (you can see the object on the API page).
 We just need to get the temperature from the object as we would access any object.
 Moreover, the returned temperature is in Celsius, so we need to convert it to Fahrenheit.

 ```
 function getWeather(campus) {
     var url = "https://fcc-weather-api.glitch.me/api/current?lat="+ campus["lat"] +"&lon=" + campus["lon"];
-    var xhttp = new XMLHttpRequest();
-    xhttp.onreadystatechange = function() {
-        if (this.readyState == 4 && this.status == 200) {
-            var response = JSON.parse(xhttp.responseText);
+    fetch(url)
+        .then(response => response.json())
+        .then(response => {
+            console.log(response);
             var temp = response["main"]["temp"];
             temp = (temp * 9/5) + 32;
-        }
-    };
-    xhttp.open("GET", url, true);
-    xhttp.send();
+        });
 }
 ```